openhwgroup/cve2/doc/03_reference/instruction_decode_execute.rst

 -------------
 Source File: :file:`rtl/cve2_ex_block.sv`

-The execute block contains the ALU and the multiplier/divider blocks, it does little beyond wiring and instantiating these blocks.
+The Execute Block contains the ALU and the multiplier/divider blocks, it does little beyond wiring and instantiating these blocks.

 Arithmetic Logic Unit (ALU)
 ---------------------------